 In Colorado, taking pictures of a person's intimate body parts without their consent is criminal invasion of privacy.
-Criminal invasion of privacy is a class 2 misdemeanor.
-The penalties for invasion of privacy include 3 to 12 months in jail and a fine of up to $1,000.
-Invasion of privacy may also require registration as a sex offender.
+This offense is a class 2 misdemeanor.
+The penalties include 3 to 12 months in jail and a fine of up to $1,000.
+A conviction may also require registration as a sex offender.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is criminal invasion of privacy?